This week’s episode of The 100 subtly introduced the show’s first queer character, addressing a major concern fans have had with the series.

 Several supporting/recurring gay characters are featured on Supernatural, The Vampire Diaries, Jane the Virgin, Arrow and The Originals (and last year both The Carrie Diaries and Star-Crossed had gay/lesbian/bisexual main characters), but queer characters still remain shockingly under-represented on The CW.

-Unless there is some kind of network policy we are unaware of, it’s high time for a CW show to introduce major homosexual and bisexual characters — and more importantly, actually show same-sex relationships on-air.
+Unless there is some kind of network policy we are unaware of, it’s high time for a CW show to introduce major LGBTQ+ characters — and more importantly, actually show same-sex relationships on-air.

 But speaking about The 100 specifically, it has certainly made many fans happy to see a strong female character not only take on a position of leadership (ruling her people with an iron fist, ready to torture her right-hand man to death if he disobeys her), but to off-handedly reveal that she was once in a relationship with a woman.